Shamanic Journeying at Shamanic Spring

 Some people have a great, deep journey the first time, some don't get very far, some can't turn off the mind chatter, and some are profoundly transformed; most people fall somewhere in between.
 The only way to find out is to give it a try.
 Step through the shaman's doorway and see for yourself if this technique feels right for you.

-To schedule an experiential workshop for your group or to find out about workshops in the Washington, D.C. area, contact Tyrtle.
+To schedule an experiential workshop for your group or to find out about workshops in the Washington, D.C. area, contact Mary.

 To learn more about shamanism in general, see Links and Resources.